-*edit 8/16/13: At the end of this list you will see that I've been playing more RPGs lately and plan to make this list much longer.
-I have added both a poll of what I should play next, and a comment box.
+This top 50 list is not set in stone, so please tell me what I should play.
+At the end of the list are both a poll of what I should play next, and a comment box.
 I strongly encourage you argue the case for your favorite RPG(s), and I might get around to playing it/them.
 I openly invite discussion and controversy, so feel free to tell me why my list sucks in the comments ;) I would rather have such discussion on a video game forum or message board, but facebook has pretty much killed that form of social networking.
 Oh and firefox adblock users will have to enable htmlcomment box for the comments to work (if you find a more accessible script, please let me know!).
 Anyway...
 On to the list!

 I remember buying this game dirt cheap from a friend, because from the cartridge art, I knew it had to be an RPG (or maybe a really lame adventure game)!
 And it was, and a difficult one at that.
 I didn’t play it all too much, mainly because I didn’t really know or care about where I was supposed to go.
 It was pretty fun though for the most part; I liked how you could create your entire party’s character class, and I also thought the battles were fun (kind of like a really primitive strategy RPG).
 But the best part of this whole game (well, the little I played), was that you could attack the innocent townspeople, and then get attacked (and killed) by the village guards.
 And it’s almost as fun as doing the same thing in real life.

 So there was a time during the PS 1 era where I had to play as many strategy RPGs as I possibly could.
 And so, I found Kartia.
 Not the greatest of its sub genre, but enough to satiate my lust for all that is strategy RPG.
 I remember being particularly fond of the terrain altering spells and the “paper, rock, scissors” hierarchy of the various phantoms you can create and use in

 48. Phantasy Star Online Episode I & II